NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 #todo("Actually put the citation in for this")

-#todo("Unsure if the footnote here is too informal.")

 Finally, a tag based system will assist with accuracy.
 Getting the location and rotation of an aurco tag using pose estimation is a well documented process.
 This methodology can be applied to a tag design that will function well with miniatures and terrain.

-#todo("Grab some citation for 'well documented process'")

 === Camera Setup

 A camera will be placed above the center of the gameboard looking downwards providing a view of the entire game board.
 The image will be distorted by two factors: Camera distortion and image distortion.

-#todo("Get an image of the camera setup over the gameboard - or is that better to go in implementation?")

 Camera distortion is caused by different camera designs having slightly different distortion in the images they produce due to the different lenses.
 This can be corrected by using a camera calibration method to produce a camera matrix and distortion coefficients which can be used to un-distort resultant images.
 Radial distortions result in the image having straight lines appear curved.
 Tangential distortions result in the image appearing tilted along an axis.
 OpenCV provides a simple method to calibrate a camera using a chessboard pattern.
 This produces the camera matrix and distortion coefficients which can be saved and used to un-distort images.
 It is important to note that each different camera will have a different distortion so will need to be calibrated separately.